muratk3n/thirdwave/en/tweets/2020/week20d.md

 Goldcucks think with their precious gold, there is no centralized printing.
 Wrong.
 The reason gold came into being as money was precisely because it could be printed!
 By the king!
-Gold became what it is because it could be dug (printed) only someone with huge resources who could employ people at mines, to unearth this rare looking metal that was hard to fake that made it a perfect currency -- for a while.
+Gold became what it is because it could be dug (printed) only someone with lots of resources who could employ people at mines, to unearth this rare looking metal that was hard to fake that made it a perfect currency -- for a while.